PixarAnimationStudios/OpenUSD-proposals/proposals/sparse-array-edits/sparse-array-edits.md

 ```

 As mentioned, we do not need to generate the complete linearization in the
-typical case: we can stop once we have a dense value.  he implementation in USD
+typical case: we can stop once we have a dense value.
+The implementation in USD
 will take this approach, but we present the algorithm this way, without
 opimization, for clarity's sake.